MilkyBruv/advent-of-code-2022/README.md

 ![Link to Advent Of Code website](https://adventofcode.com/)

-I will be only using each language 2x max, but I cannot use the same language for the rest of the week
+I will be only using each language once

 This project is to test my ability to learn new skills within a small timeframe to reach a simple goal